Cost of Living in Bolivia: What You’ll Actually Spend

 Private insurance $50–$200/mo

-When planning, weigh annual visit frequency against insurance tiers: low-use individuals may pay more in premiums than in direct fees, while those needing regular specialist care often benefit from insurance.
-Include routine personal care expenses—haircuts, toiletries—in your monthly healthcare,and personal care expenses forecast.
+When planning, weigh your expected visit frequency against insurance tiers.
+Low-use individuals may pay more in premiums than they would out of pocket.
+Those needing regular specialist care often benefit more from insurance.
+Include routine personal care costs like haircuts and toiletries in your monthly forecast.

 Money-Saving Tips and Local Budgeting Advice